jackaudio/new-session-manager/README.md

 Documentation and tutorials for software-developers will be added at a later date.

 ## Documentation and Manual

+Our documentation contains the API specification for the NSM protocol, which is the central document if you want to add NSM support to your own application.

+You can find html documentation installed to your systems SHARE dir or docs/out/index.html in this repository.
+There is also an online version https://linuxaudio.github.io/new-session-manager/

-See the generated website installed in your systems SHARE dir or docs/out/index.html from this repository.
-Alternatively you can read the online version on our github page.
-All are the same files.
-We also provide a set of manpages for each executable (see below).
+We also provide a set of manpages for each executable (see Build).

 ## Fork and License